Skrull

-The Skrulls have made numerous appearances in animated television and video games before making their live-action cinematic debut in the Marvel Cinematic Universe film, Captain Marvel (2019).
-Skrulls have also appeared in Spider-Man: Far From Home (2019) and the Disney+ series WandaVision and What If...? (both 2021), and will return in the upcoming series Secret Invasion (2023).
+The Skrulls have made numerous appearances in animated television and video games before making their live-action cinematic debut in the Marvel Cinematic Universe film Captain Marvel (2019).
+Skrulls have also appeared in Spider-Man: Far From Home (2019) and the Disney+ series WandaVision, What If...? (both 2021) and Secret Invasion (2023), and the film The Marvels (2023).

 Publication history

 The Skrulls first appeared in Fantastic Four #2 and were created by Stan Lee and Jack Kirby.
 The Skrulls next appear in Fantastic Four #18.
 The four who impersonated the members of the Fantastic Four next appear in The Avengers #92.
 The concept of the Skrulls would be explored and used throughout multiple storylines, spin-off comics, and derivative projects.